gardener/gardener/docs/proposals/26-workload-identity.md

   users.
 - validation will ensure that either `secretRef` or `workloadIdentityRef` is set, but not both.
-- on update of the `workloadIdentityRef`, a validation will ensure that both the old and the new `WorkloadIdentity` are for the same cloud provider account.
+- on update of the `workloadIdentityRef`, extension admission controller should ensure that both the old and the new `WorkloadIdentity` are for the same cloud provider account.

 From user experience point of view, now `SecretBinding` might not be the best name for this resource, as it is no longer limited to referring only secrets, as